-(1) Grades will be based on the papers required for the course along with the final exam.
-The papers will be evaluated on the basis of the student's ability: (1) to reveal to the reader his/her command of the assigned readings in both depth and breadth; (2) to develop a clear and coherent argument of the student's choosing based upon the required readings.
-References to the texts-either citations or direct quotations-are essential.
+(2) Papers will be evaluated on the basis of the student's ability: (a) to reveal to the reader his/her command of the assigned readings in both depth and breadth; (b) to develop a clear and coherent argument of the student's choosing based upon the required readings.
+References to the texts-citations or direct quotations-are essential to a successful grade in all of the papers.